AlbanAndrieu/jenkins-pipeline-scripts/README.md

 Sonar will be started by default on maven projects.

-[sonar-maven-plugin](https://docs.sonarqube.org/latest/analysis/scan/sonarscanner-for-maven/). is the prefered way to run sonar.
+[sonar-maven-plugin](https://docs.sonarqube.org/latest/analysis/scan/sonarscanner-for-maven/). is the preferred way to run sonar.
 Otherwise [sonarscanner](https://docs.sonarqube.org/latest/analysis/scan/sonarscanner/) can be used.

-If `sonar-project.properties` file exists a sonarscanner can be started... sonarscanner is the prefered way for C++/ObjectiveC and Python projects.
+If `sonar-project.properties` file exists a sonarscanner can be started... sonarscanner is the preferred way for C++/ObjectiveC and Python projects.

 ## Folder Structure Conventions